quiltdata/quilt/docs/Catalog/FileBrowser.md

 ### Files browser

-Every bucket have "Bucket" tab where user can see all files in his bucket.
+Every bucket has "Bucket" tab where the user can see all files in his bucket.

 ![Files browser tab](../imgs/catalog-filesbrowser-tab.png)